 Bone Pain.
 This may occur due to bone thinning and lesions caused by the growth of myeloma cells in the bones.
-Patients may also experience pain that radiates from the back when the back bones (vertebrae) collapse and press on the nerves.
-Bone fractures may also result in pain.
-Successful treatment of the disease and its complications may relieve bone pain, but many patients may require pain medications, including narcotics.
-Note: nonsteroidal drugs should be avoided in patients with myeloma, given the increased risk of kidney failure.
-Please see the free LLS booklet Pain Management Facts.
+Patients may also experience pain that radiates from the back when the vertebrae (back bones) collapse and press on the nerves.
+Bone fractures may also cause pain.
+Successful treatment of the disease and its complications may relieve bone pain, but many patients may require medications to relieve the pain, including narcotics.
+Note: nonsteroidal drugs such as ibuprofen should be avoided in patients with myeloma, given the increased risk of kidney failure.
+See the free LLS booklet Pain Management Facts.